nrjdalal/next-to-start/README.md

 > [!Note]
 > By default, TanStack Start uses the `src/routes` directory to store your routes.
 If you want to use a different directory, you can specify it in the `tanstackStart` plugin options as shown above.

-To work with Tailwind CSS, create a `postcss.config.js` file in the root of your project:
+To work with Tailwind CSS V4, create a `postcss.config.js` file in the root of your project:

 ```ts
 // postcss.config.js